daniperez/daniperez.github.io/_posts/2023-01-13-management-books.md

 I've read a couple of management books.
 However, the books that have had a greater impact on me, as a manager, happen to be ... parenting books.

 Don't get me wrong: I don't advocate for managing people as if they were kids.
-But coincidentally or not, there's a big overlap between dealing effectively with kids and dealing effectively with adults (especially in the workplace): showing empathy, active listening, develop autonomy, avoid being judgmental, how to praise and how to provide negative feedback, ... the list goes on.
+But coincidentally or not, there's a big overlap between dealing effectively with kids and dealing effectively with adults (especially in the workplace): showing empathy, active listening, develop autonomy, avoid being judgemental, how to praise and how to provide negative feedback, ... the list goes on.

 I can highly recommend [How to Talk So Kids Will Listen & Listen So Kids Will Talk](https://www.goodreads.com/book/show/769016.How_to_Talk_So_Kids_Will_Listen_Listen_So_Kids_Will_Talk) and [The Whole-Brain Child](https://www.goodreads.com/book/show/10353369-the-whole-brain-child).